-The Rider representative is responsible for:
+The Rider representative is a member of the FIMNA Stewards Panel and is responsible for:

-- Assisting riders with interpreting and clarifying sporting and technical regulations - Accepting rider input regarding safety issues - Accepting, evaluating and making recommendations regarding rider concerns and requested exceptions - Coordinating with the MotoAmerica CMO regarding rider fit/unfit status - c.
-FIM North America Safety Officer d.
+- Assisting riders with interpreting and clarifying sporting and technical regulations - Accepting rider input regarding safety issues - Accepting, evaluating, and making recommendations regarding rider concerns and requested exceptions. - Coordinating with the MotoAmerica CMO regarding rider fit/unfit status - Issuing penalties and adjudicating protests with the FIMNA Chief Steward - d.
+FIM North America Safety Officer e.
 Technical Director

-The FIM North America Safety Officer is responsible for the supervision of all aspects of safety.
+The FIM North America Safety Officer is a member of Race Direction and is responsible for the supervision of all aspects of safety.